panosc-eu/search-api/doc/dataset-techniques-requirements.md

-:warning: **the current requirement document only states the requirements and does not have a corresponding implementation in the demonstrator**.
+:warning: **the current requirement document only states the requirements.
+The corresponding implementation is [here](https://github.com/ExPaNDS-eu/pan-ontologies-api)**.

 # Scope
 The following document only covers the integration of search with the ontology and provides an overview of its functionality.
 All the examples in the [query section](#query) assume that the datasets at facilities are tagged with one or multiple techniques coming from the same ontology.